 FAQs about Healthcare Infection Control

-Healthcare infections don’t just occur in hospitals and aged care facilities, they can occur in general practice clinics, dental clinics, community health facilities, paramedic facilities and rehabilitation centres, so it’s understandable there are plenty of questions around infection control.
+Healthcare infections don’t just occur in hospitals and aged care facilities, they can occur in general practice clinics, dental clinics, community health facilities, paramedic facilities and rehabilitation centres.
+Find the answer to common questions about infection control.

 How can healthcare-associated infections be reduced?

 Adhering to standard cleaning procedures is not enough.
-To reduce infections and contribute to public health it is important to follow infection control guidelines ensures surfaces are effectively sanitised and disinfected.
-Proper disinfecting kills infections before they have a chance to pass on to a vulnerable patient.
-All workers in healthcare settings must practise correct hygiene procedures to ensure they don’t pass bacteria from room to room.
+To reduce infections and contribute to public health it is important to follow infection control guidelines which ensure surfaces are effectively sanitised and disinfected.
+Proper disinfecting kills infections before they have a chance to impact a vulnerable patient.
+All workers in healthcare settings must practise correct hygiene procedures to ensure they don’t transmit bacteria from room to room.

 What is the role of infection control in healthcare?

 Infection control ensures healthcare facilities remain safe for patients and residents.
-Effective practices ensure patients don’t acquire a HAI that could prolong their hospital stay or cause a preventable death.
+Effective practices ensure patients don’t acquire an HAI that could prolong their hospital stay or cause a preventable death.
 It also contributes to patients' mental health by providing peace of mind during their stay at the facilities.

 How can you protect a patient from infection?

-Providing staff in hospitals with training on precautions and safety protocols can make the difference between a high and low rate of HAI.
-Following some simple guidelines can greatly reduce the incidence.
+Providing staff in hospitals with training on precautions and safety protocols can make the difference between high and low rates of HAI.
+Following these simple guidelines can greatly reduce the incidence.

-It’s one of the easiest and effective ways to control infection however it has one of the worst gaps between best practice and reality.
+One of the easiest and most effective ways to control infection however it has one of the worst gaps between best practice and reality.
 Every staff member who treats a patient should wash their hands before seeing the next patient.

 Personal Protection Equipment (PPE)